NyaomiDEV/Sunamu/README.md

 ### Arch Linux

 `sunamu` and `sunamu-git` are available as AUR packages.
 Install either of them via your AUR helper of choice.
+The Git package usually breaks because I like using very recent Electron versions, so if you use that please be advised that there can be multiple issues if your system's Electron package is not the very latest (or close to).

 ## Configuration